What are the WEEE Regulations?

 - Provision of a suitable storage area for any returned WEEE items.

-Further information on the WEEE Regulations is also available on the EPA web-site.
+Further information on the WEEE Regulations is also available at the EPA website.